gabriel-logan/The-Rings-of-Power/frontend/README.md

 AUTH_TRUST_HOST=http://localhost:3001
 ```

 Additionally, ensure that the backend's `baseURL` is correctly configured in the Axios instance.
-You can set it in:
+You can set it in: NEXT_PUBLIC_API_BASE_HOST at .env.local file

 ```
 frontend/src/service/axiosInstance/index.ts